Koredotcom/docs/docs/xo/automation/intelligence/event-handling.md

     If not enabled, the list of ambiguous intents is presented to the user during the conversation.

 3. You can select the following options in the Configuration panel:
-    * **Present all the qualified intents to the end-user for disambiguation**: This is the default selection in which the standard response related to the ambiguous intent(s) is presented.[Learn more](../intelligence/conversation-management/standard-responses.md).
+    * **Present all the qualified intents to the end-user for disambiguation**: This is the default selection in which the standard response related to the ambiguous intent(s) is presented.
+[Learn more](../intelligence/conversation-management/standard-responses.md).

     * **Automatically run a Dialog Task**: This option lets you select a Dialog Task.
-Select this option if you want to build custom business logic to analyze the ambiguous intents, define appropriate conversation flow using a Dialog Task, and associate it with the Ambiguous Intents Identified event.[Learn more](../intelligence/conversation-management/conversation-driven-dialog-builder.md).
+Select this option if you want to build custom business logic to analyze the ambiguous intents, define appropriate conversation flow using a Dialog Task, and associate it with the Ambiguous Intents Identified event.
+[Learn more](../intelligence/conversation-management/conversation-driven-dialog-builder.md).

 <img src="../images/ambiguous-intents-identified.png" alt="ambiguous intents identified" title="ambiguous intents identified" style="border: 1px solid gray; zoom:75%;"></li></ul>

  4. Click the button **Save & Enable** to enable the event.

 !!!note
     During the conversation with your Virtual Assistant, if there are ambiguous intents, a message is displayed in the Debug Log that Multiple intents are identified, and the **Ambiguous Intents Identified event is initiated**.